 Aloe vera, besides being a plant with purpose, is a succulent which just keeps on giving.
 If your plant is healthy and happy, you’ll see babies, or pups, growing off the base of the mother plant.
 I’ll show you the easiest method of Aloe vera propagation, in my opinion anyway.
 This is all about removing those pups so you can have more plants and share the love.

 My Aloes have always produced lots of pups and I’ve given many away to friends and even my friendly UPS guy.
 Aloe vera is a clumping plant and those babies just grow and spread as they mature.
-You don’t have to remove them but they’ll eventually crowd out the pot.
+You don’t have to remove them but if you have them growing in a pot, they’ll eventually crowd each other out.

 At my work table showing how I remove aloe vera pups: